-Fall Festival At Tollesboro To Be Big Event
+Fall Festival At Tollesboro To Be Big Event SCPT 22, 1960

 The Tollesboro Lions will stage their annual Fall Festival Sept.
 30-Oct.
-1 on the school grounds and this year's event promises to be bigger and better their ever.
+1 on the school grounds and this year's event promises to be bigger and better them ever.

-Many booths will be erected and there is to be a tracter pull, greasy pig contest, cooking contests, sewing and tobacco classes as well as a variety of amusement rides by the Buckeye Shows.
+Many booths will be crected and there is to be a tracter pull, greasy pig contest, cooking comtests, sewing and tobacco classes as well as a variety of amusement rides by the Buckeye Shows.